cube3power/atsd/rule-engine/functions-db.md

 ## Series Functions

+### `db_last`

+The `db_last` function retrieves the last (most recent) value stored in the database for the specified series, regardless when it was stored.

+The functions return `Double.NaN` if no matching series is found.

 ### `db_last(string m)`

 ```javascript
   db_last(string m) number
 ```

-Retrieves the last (most recent) value for the specified metric `m` and the same entity and tags as defined in the current window.
-The last value is retrieved regardless when it was stored.
+Retrieves the last value for the specified metric `m` and the same entity and tags as defined in the current window.

 Example: